epogrebnyak/lamr/README.md

-On the web you have [freecodecamp](https://www.freecodecamp.org/) or another online course of your choice, but what if you wanted to study at command line where you can be highly productive. `lamr` is a tool you can try for this.
+On the web you have [freecodecamp](https://www.freecodecamp.org/) or another online course of your choice, but what if you wanted to study at command line. `lamr` is a tool you can try for this.

+Does knowing command line make you more productive as a programmer?
+Absolutely, and there is a dedicated section in `lamr` about how to get learn it.

 ## Installation